grafana/mimir/docs/sources/blocks-storage/compactor.md

   # CLI flag: -compactor.data-dir
   [data_dir: <string> | default = "./data"]

-  # The frequency at which the compaction runs
+  # [advanced] The frequency at which the compaction runs
   # CLI flag: -compactor.compaction-interval
   [compaction_interval: <duration> | default = 1h]

-  # How many times to retry a failed compaction within a single compaction run.
+  # [advanced] How many times to retry a failed compaction within a single
+  # compaction run.
   # CLI flag: -compactor.compaction-retries
   [compaction_retries: <int> | default = 3]

-  # Max number of concurrent compactions running.
+  # [advanced] Max number of concurrent compactions running.
   # CLI flag: -compactor.compaction-concurrency
   [compaction_concurrency: <int> | default = 1]

-  # How frequently compactor should run blocks cleanup and maintenance, as well
+  # [advanced] How frequently compactor should run blocks cleanup and
-  # as update the bucket index.
+  # maintenance, as well as update the bucket index.
   # CLI flag: -compactor.cleanup-interval
   [cleanup_interval: <duration> | default = 15m]

-  # Max number of tenants for which blocks cleanup and maintenance should run
+  # [advanced] Max number of tenants for which blocks cleanup and maintenance
-  # concurrently.
+  # should run concurrently.
   # CLI flag: -compactor.cleanup-concurrency
   [cleanup_concurrency: <int> | default = 20]

-  # Time before a block marked for deletion is deleted from bucket.
-If not 0,
+  # [advanced] Time before a block marked for deletion is deleted from bucket.
-  # blocks will be marked for deletion and compactor component will permanently
+  # If not 0, blocks will be marked for deletion and compactor component will
-  # delete blocks marked for deletion from the bucket.
-If 0, blocks will be
+  # permanently delete blocks marked for deletion from the bucket.
+If 0, blocks
-  # deleted straight away.
-Note that deleting blocks immediately can cause query
+  # will be deleted straight away.
+Note that deleting blocks immediately can
-  # failures.
+  # cause query failures.
   # CLI flag: -compactor.deletion-delay
   [deletion_delay: <duration> | default = 12h]

-  # For tenants marked for deletion, this is time between deleting of last
+  # [advanced] For tenants marked for deletion, this is time between deleting of
-  # block, and doing final cleanup (marker files, debug files) of the tenant.
+  # last block, and doing final cleanup (marker files, debug files) of the
+  # tenant.
   # CLI flag: -compactor.tenant-cleanup-delay
   [tenant_cleanup_delay: <duration> | default = 6h]

-  # Max time for starting compactions for a single tenant.
-After this time no
+  # [advanced] Max time for starting compactions for a single tenant.
+After this
-  # new compactions for the tenant are started before next compaction cycle.
+  # time no new compactions for the tenant are started before next compaction
-  # This can help in multi-tenant environments to avoid single tenant using all
+  # cycle.
+This can help in multi-tenant environments to avoid single tenant
-  # compaction time, but also in single-tenant environments to force new
+  # using all compaction time, but also in single-tenant environments to force
-  # discovery of blocks more often.
+  # new discovery of blocks more often.
 0 = disabled.
   # CLI flag: -compactor.max-compaction-time
   [max_compaction_time: <duration> | default = 0s]

-  # Number of goroutines opening blocks before compaction.
+  # [advanced] Number of goroutines opening blocks before compaction.
   # CLI flag: -compactor.max-opening-blocks-concurrency
   [max_opening_blocks_concurrency: <int> | default = 1]

-  # Max number of blocks that can be closed concurrently during split
+  # [advanced] Max number of blocks that can be closed concurrently during split
   # compaction.
 Note that closing of newly compacted block uses a lot of memory
   # for writing index.
   # CLI flag: -compactor.max-closing-blocks-concurrency
   [max_closing_blocks_concurrency: <int> | default = 1]

-  # Number of symbols flushers used when doing split compaction.
+  # [advanced] Number of symbols flushers used when doing split compaction.
   # CLI flag: -compactor.symbols-flushers-concurrency
   [symbols_flushers_concurrency: <int> | default = 1]

-  # Comma separated list of tenants that can be compacted.
-If specified, only
+  # [advanced] Comma separated list of tenants that can be compacted.
+If
-  # these tenants will be compacted by compactor, otherwise all tenants can be
+  # specified, only these tenants will be compacted by compactor, otherwise all
-  # compacted.
+  # tenants can be compacted.
 Subject to sharding.
   # CLI flag: -compactor.enabled-tenants
   [enabled_tenants: <string> | default = ""]

-  # Comma separated list of tenants that cannot be compacted by this compactor.
+  # [advanced] Comma separated list of tenants that cannot be compacted by this
-  # If specified, and compactor would normally pick given tenant for compaction
+  # compactor.
+If specified, and compactor would normally pick given tenant for
-  # (via -compactor.enabled-tenants or sharding), it will be ignored instead.
+  # compaction (via -compactor.enabled-tenants or sharding), it will be ignored
+  # instead.
   # CLI flag: -compactor.disabled-tenants
   [disabled_tenants: <string> | default = ""]